GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-10/index.md

 ---
 title: "CSS-in-JS support in DevTools"
 description: >
   How we support CSS-in-JS in DevTools and how it is different from regular CSS.
-The Chrome DevTools engineering blog - by the developers who build the DevTools.
 layout: "layouts/blog-post.njk"
 authors:
   - orkon